Khalid’s “Free Spirit” …

 What we need to hear — what music needs — are the euphemisms and jargon of someone just like us, “burning rubber on the Michelin” (“Bad Luck”) with “phone on silent” (“My Bad”).
 We need Khalid, his timbre tranquilizing us as it loops on repeat.

 Daniel joined the Tribune in his sophomore year upon the recommendation of former editor-in-chief Amanda Su.
-In his first year, he enjoyed reporting on school events and sports seasons; reviewing music; and...
+In his two years, he's written about school events, music and immigration, and deeply enjoyed building...